imperva/terraform-provider-incapsula/website/docs/r/account_user.html.markdown

 }
 ```

-### SubAccount User Assignment Usage Manage by Account
+### SubAccount User Assignment Usage - Manage by Account

-For SubAccount we are not creating a new user but assigning an existing user from the parent Account.
+For subaccounts we are not creating a new user but assigning an existing user from the parent account.
 In terms of the TF resource, it means the email attribute must be taken from an existing user, by reference (preferred option) or hardcoded.
 The first and last name are redundant and then, ignored and taken from the existing selected account.
-The roles have to be selected independently, they are not taken from the existing user.
+The roles are not taken from the existing user and must be assigned independently.

 ```hcl
 resource "incapsula_account_role" "role_1" {